Renaissance architecture in Central and Eastern Europe

 Renaissance architecture was that style of architecture which evolved firstly in Florence and then Rome and other parts of Italy as the result of Renaissance humanism and a revived interest in Classical architecture.
-It was part of the general movement known as the Italian Renaissance, which spread outwards from Italy and effected many aspects of scholarship and the arts.
+It was part of the general movement known as the Italian Renaissance, which spread outwards from Italy and affected many aspects of scholarship and the arts.
 When the Renaissance spirit was exported into Eastern Europe, it had to compromise with local traditions and climates.
 The Renaissance style differs from place to place throughout the region with many local characteristics making themselves apparent.